-The Den is the Royal Exchange’s brand new pop-up theatre.
-This space-within-a-space is playful and fun, a creative hub where people can share, learn and make.
+The Den is the Royal Exchange’s brand new pop-up theatre - a space-within-a-space, this is a playful and fun creative hub where people can share, learn and make.
 It’s part of Local Exchange – which sees the Royal Exchange Theatre resident in communities across Greater Manchester.
-This August the Den will be constructed in its first ever home – Stalybridge Civic Hall!

 A TAMESIDE STORY – created by the community

 Royal Exchange artists and the residents of Tameside have been collaborating to make original pieces of theatre that tell stories that reflect their communities.
 Hosted by the Royal Exchange Tameside Ambassadors this celebratory evening includes work from an intergenerational physical theatre group, youth groups, Age UK Tameside and live music from Global Grooves.

 THERE IS A LIGHT THAT NEVER GOES OUT: SCENES FROM THE LUDDITE REBELLION

 Created by James Yeatman and Lauren Mooney

 Thursday 15 August, 7pm | Friday 16 August, 2pm & 7pm (captioned)